edgegap/distributed-relay-examples/README.md

 ![Edgegap Logo](https://edgegap.com/wp-content/uploads/2020/02/logo-text-dark.svg)

-The Edgegap Distributed Relay helps connect player hosted games.
+The Edgegap Distributed Relay helps connect player-hosted games.

 The Relay is compatible with all game engines and all netcodes.</br>
-This repository contains detailed manual on how to implement it for your project.</br>
+This repository contains detailed instructions on how to implement it for your project.</br>
 It also contains integrations for popular game engines & netcodes.</br>

-Feel free to share implemenations for other engines & netcodes by opening pull requests!
+Feel free to share implementations for other engines & netcodes by opening pull requests!
 If you have trouble integrating the relay manually, please reach out or check one of the default integrations.

-Fear not, this is very easy to implement!
+In the following sections, we will explain how you can easily integrate the Edgegap relay into your game.

+---

+## How to use this guide

+The following guide will help you integrate the Edgegap relay into your game.
+The implementation is in C# for readability and should give you a great starting point for your final implementation.

+If you need more help, you can find concrete examples for specific game engines and netcode combinations within this project.
+Just keep in mind that the actual method names in these examples may differ slightly from what's presented in this guide.

+### Glossary

+Here are a few important terms that will be used throughout this guide and have a significant impact on the netcode quality.

+**Fragmentation**
+Fragmentation refers to the breaking up of data packets into smaller pieces for transmission over the network.
+This is important for video game netcode because it helps reduce the latency and improve the overall performance of the game.

+**Reliability**
+Reliability in video game netcode refers to the ability of the network to deliver packets of data in a timely and consistent manner.
+Reliable netcode ensures that all players are receiving the same information at the same time, which is crucial for a smooth and fair gaming experience.

+**Encryption**
+Encryption is the process of encoding data to prevent unauthorized access or tampering.
+In video game netcode, encryption is used to protect sensitive player data and prevent cheating.

+**Transport**
+Transport refers to the method used to transfer data packets between different devices on the network.
+Video game netcode typically uses either TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) for transport, depending on the specific needs of the game.

 ---